When it comes down to it, breeding racing pigeons for success takes dedication, knowledge, and testing.

 It would be advisable to view our post about what qualities to look for in a pigeon especially if you’re new or would like quick a refresher.
 We stress proper knowledge of identifying optimal physical traits in a pigeon because pairing pigeons to produce success takes the combination of:

-Essentially a pigeon with an immaculate ‘looking’ pedigree but a poor body, physical structure, appearance etc., is most likely a no good pigeon that may have a significantly higher chance of passing on anything worthwhile.
+Essentially a pigeon with an immaculate ‘looking’ pedigree but a poor body, physical structure, appearance etc., is most likely a no good pigeon that will unlikely pass on anything worthwhile.

 This is not always the case but your best bet is to always be ‘on guard’, especially if you’re looking at pigeons to buy.
 You might think of it as being a balancing act between the pedigree and the reality of what you have in front of you to work with.